Detergents & Microfiber

 Detergent Chemistry Review:

-Detergents are, generally speaking, synthetic versions of soap.
-Detergents use an ionic-charged component called “surfactants” to produce a solution that reduces natural water tension, and draws water and other particles together.
+Generally speaking, detergents are a synthetic versions of soap.
+Detergents use an ionic-charged component called "surfactants" (Surface-Active-Agents) to produce a solution that reduces natural water tension, and draws water and other particles together.
 Sounds pretty good, right?

 What is in an ion?